BioShape-and-Data-Science-Lab/OncoAgent/docs/index.md

 **OncoAgent** is a project developed at the [*BioShape and Data Science Lab*](http://www.emanuelamerelli.eu/bigdata/doku.php?id=start) of the University of Camerino .

 This project is aimed to provide a **simulator** that represents the tumour micro-enviornment using **agent-based modeling** approach.
-In particular, agents' behaviour and environment have been modelled taking the *Renal Cell Carcinoma (RCC)* as case study.
+In particular, agents' behaviour and environment have been modelled taking the *Renal Cell Carcinoma (RCC)* as a case study.

 Agents may have various behaviours and can make choices based on the interaction with other agents or the environment.
 The surrounding environment is the context were agents live and interact with one another and it can influence the agents themselves.
 The theoretical model upon which this project is based on is a stochastic cellular automaton, and can be seen as a generalization of the late [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).